H-1B Cap Season

 We use the information provided during the electronic registration process to help us determine if a petition is subject to the congressionally mandated cap of 65,000 H-1B visas (commonly known as the “regular cap”) or the advanced degree exemption.
 The advanced degree exemption is an exemption from the H-1B cap for beneficiaries who have earned a U.S. master’s degree or higher and is available until the number of beneficiaries who are exempt on this basis exceeds 20,000.

 Congress set the current annual regular cap for the H-1B category at 65,000.
 Not all H-1B nonimmigrant visas (or status grants) are subject to this annual cap.
 Please note that up to 6,800 visas are set aside from the 65,000 each fiscal year for the H-1B1 program under the terms of the legislation implementing the U.S.-Chile and U.S.-Singapore free trade agreements.
-Unused visas in this group become available for H-1B use for the next fiscal year.
+Unused visas in this group become available for H-1B use for the next fiscal year’s regular H-1B cap.

-H-1B cap-subject petitions, including those eligible for the advanced degree exemption, may not be filed unless based on a valid and selected registration for the beneficiary named in the petition.
+H-1B cap-subject petitions, including those eligible for the advanced degree exemption, may not be filed unless based on a valid and selected registration for the beneficiary named in the petition (unless the registration requirement is suspended).

 - Complete all required sections of Form I-129, Petition for a Nonimmigrant Worker, including the H Classification Supplement and the H-1B Data Collection and Filing Fee Exemption Supplement in accordance with the regulations and form instructions.
-You can find the H Classification Supplement beginning on page 15 of Form I-129 and the H-1B Data Collection and Filing Fee Exemption Supplement beginning on page 21.
-Current versions of forms are available at uscis.gov/forms.
+Please be sure to access the most current versions of forms at uscis.gov/forms.

-- You must provide a copy of the H-1B Registration Selection Notice for the registration filed by your organization on behalf of the beneficiary included in the petition.
-Ensure that you have also entered the corresponding “Beneficiary Confirmation Number” on the H Classification Supplement (Page 15, Question 5).
+- You must provide a copy of the H-1B Registration Selection Notice for the registration filed by your organization on behalf of the beneficiary with the petition.
+Ensure that you have also entered the corresponding “Beneficiary Confirmation Number” on the H Classification Supplement (Page 13, Question 5).

-- Include signed checks or money orders with the correct fee amount.
+- Required fees may be paid by check, money order, or credit card.
+If paying the required fees by check or money order, include signed checks or money orders with the correct fee amount.
 Please submit separate checks for each fee associated with the filing.
+Place all checks on the top of your petition packet.

 - Submit all required documentation and evidence with the petition at the time of filing to ensure timely processing.